 The FDA recalls certain prescription medications when multiple reports have been made about its risks, or the company itself chooses to recall the drug.

 If you're on a recalled medication, talk to your doctor immediately.
 Be honest and thorough, and note any side effects you're experiencing.
 If you want to stop taking the medication, talk to them first.
 Immediately stopping use of a medication can result in other dangerous risks, so make sure you coordinate that change with them.
 If your doctor is resistant to this idea for some reason, contact another healthcare professional for help.

 After, if you believe you suffered from severe adverse effects, talk to an attorney who has experience with prescription drug injury cases.

 Can I still recover damages if I’m partially at fault for a crash?

 If you've recently gone through a car accident, you may believe that you can't recover damages if you were partly at fault.
-Unfortunately, insurance companies take advantage of this and try to shift greater portions of blame to individual drivers.
+Unfortunately, insurance companies take advantage of this and try to shift greater portions of the blame to individual drivers.

 Even if you were partially at fault during a crash, you may still be eligible for compensation for medical costs and vehicle damage.
 The only way to know for sure is to talk to an accident lawyer.
-At Huber Thomas & Marcelle, we offer free and confidential consultations to any and every individual so you can retain your full rights after an injury.
+At Huber Thomas Law, we offer free and confidential consultations to any and every individual so you can retain your full rights after an injury.